Jumpy - Jump into Python (and onto XBMC)

 - PMS.conf:

-If you need to override the locations where jumpy looks for xbmc set:
+If you need to override the locations where jumpy looks for Kodi set:

 See also Resolver and Interpreters for more PMS.conf settings.